-The next point to consider is the sequencing of questions.
-This can be done by first clustering questions into topics and sifting out any redundancies.
-Subsequently questions should be organised to flow logically, paying attention to an order, that ensures an increase of more probing and direct questions over the course of the interview.
-Make sure to not immediately start off with very sensitive and personal questions.
+After you’ve selected a strong beginning and closing question, the next step is to consider the sequence of questions.
+Begin by clustering questions into topics and eliminating redundancies.
+Subsequently, organise the questions to flow logically, paying attention to an order that ensures an increase of more probing and direct questions throughout the interview.
+Make sure not to start with sensitive and personal questions immediately.

-As wording is vital for effective interview questions, it is recommended to spend a good amount of time on constructing and wording the questions, drafting and redrafting your interview guide.
-Make sure your questions are not too direct, too closed or leading and try them out on someone not involved in the research.
+Interview question wording is vital for effective data collection.
+Significant time should be spent drafting and redrafting your interview guide and constructing your questions..
+Make sure your questions are not too direct, too closed or leading.
+Practice them on someone not involved in the research.

-It is useful to think of some prompts and probes in addition to the main questions.
-While some questions might only need a small verbal cue or an expectant glance, to elicit elaboration, others might need specific questions to request further detail.
-Make sure you think about which questions might need prompts and probes and note them down in your interview guide.
+Consider which questions might need prompts and probes to elicit elaboration from the participant.
+While some questions might only need a small verbal cue or an expectant glance, others might need specific questions to request further detail.
+Having additional prompts and probes in your interview guide helps encourage more discussion.

-The last point to consider is, if any of your questions are phrased in a way, which might elicit only socially desirable answers, which might not be very useful to your research.
+Consider if any of your questions are phrased in a way that elicits socially desirable answers, which will influence your research.
 Think about rephrasing such questions and ways to increase trust and rapport.

-Having compiled a polished draft of your interview guide make sure to revisit again a little later.
-Do your questions withstand the scrutiny, when you ask yourself, what exactly you want to find out with each of your questions and if they really help to answer the research question?
-Are there underlying difficult assumptions and will the questions be meaningful to persons from different backgrounds?
-How would you yourself feel if you were asked these questions and how might the different participants feel?
+Having compiled a polished draft of your interview guide, revisit it a little later to reflect.
+Do your questions withstand the scrutiny when you ask yourself, what exactly you want to find out with each of your questions and if they really help to answer the research question?
+Are there underlying assumptions, and will the questions be meaningful to persons from different backgrounds?
+How would you feel if asked these questions, and how might the various participants feel?
 (19)

-A pretest is a good idea in order to check the quality of your interview guide.
-You can even make adjustments to the interview guide during data collection, as it needs not be treated as fixed.
-Throughout the research process questions can be added, rephrased or dismissed in order to best answer the research question.
+Tip: A pre-test is a good way to check the quality of your interview guide.
+You can adjust the interview guide during data collection, as it needs not be treated as fixed.
+Questions can be added, rephrased or dismissed throughout the research process to best answer the research question.

 Conducting remote interviews

-Interviews are often the cornerstone of qualitative research and conducting them in person has so far been considered the “gold standard”.
-There are however various options for conducting interviews virtually, which are no longer considered to be a poor substitute for face-to-face interviews (19).
-These include telephone interviews, email interviews and online interviews, as well as interviews via video-conferencing platforms.
-As all of these different types of interviews have their own advantages and disadvantages.
+Interviews are the cornerstone of qualitative research, and conducting them in person has been considered the “gold standard.”
+However, there are various options for conducting interviews virtually, which are no longer considered to be a poor substitute for face-to-face interviews (19).
+These include telephone, email, and interviews via video-conferencing platformsAll of these types of interviews have their own advantages and disadvantages.

 Telephone interviews